 With Orfeo Bernardo's Scopa Mano a Mano you can play against the computer or against a live opponent.

-The Scopa program at the Solitari con le Carte site is written in VBScript, and therefore can only be played using Microsoft's Internet Explorer browser.
+The Scopa program at the Solitari con le Carte site can now be played in any web browser.

 You can download a freeware Scopa and Scopone programs from Thanos Card Games.

 Dave Bernazzani has also written a free Scopa program.